Generator: Emerging Filmmakers Fund

 - The cultural and economic benefit the project will provide to NSW, including career development.

-The Generator: Emerging Filmmakers Fund EP and Screen NSW representative will read all applications and compile a shortlist.
+The Executive Producer and Create NSW representative will read all applications and compile a shortlist.

-Shortlisted teams will be interviewed by the GEFF EP and a member of the Screen NSW development team, who will jointly make a recommendation on the final selections and the recommendation will be considered by the Head Development and Production.
+Shortlisted teams will be interviewed by the Executive Producer and a member of the Create NSW sector investment team and the SBS commissioning editors, who will jointly make a recommendation on the final selections and the recommendation will be considered by Director Sector Investment (Create NSW) and SBS.

-Please refer to the Screen NSW Terms of Trade.
+Please refer to the Create NSW Terms of Trade.

-Obligations to Screen NSW will include the following:
+Obligations to Create NSW will include the following:

-- Screen NSW will contract only with the Applicant.
+- Create NSW will contract only with the Applicant

-- Projects must be completed in accordance with the Screen NSW contractual requirements.
+- Projects must be completed in accordance with the terms of the Create NSW and SBS agreements.

 - The Applicant will need to enter into a service agreement with each member of the key creative team and enter into any other agreements required in order for the applicant to own or control of the rights in the project.

-- Screen NSW will need to approve these agreements noted above prior to issuing its grant agreement to the Applicant.
+- Create NSW will need to approve these agreements noted above prior to issuing its grant agreement to the Applicant.

-- Principal photography must begin within four months of approval.
+- Principal photography must begin within 8 weeks of 6 September 2017.